-The integers in the specification is decimal, or hexadecimal when prefixed with "0x".
+The integers in the specification are in decimal, or in hexadecimal when prefixed with "0x".

 The function octet(c) generates a single octet string whose code value is equal to c.
 The operator |, when applied to octet strings, denotes the concatenation of two operands.